guritso/slash-bot-template/README.md

 > Add slash commands from json file!

 ## Example
-Let's suppose we have this PING command in `/options/commands.json` file:
+Let's suppose we have this PING command in `/options/commands.json`:
 ```json
 {
   "PING": {